ProgrammerManan/ScoreIQ_Automartion/Readme.md

 # Automating rubric and score generation

 The evaluation returns detailed feedback, including points earned, points missed, and comprehensive explanations.
-The part of code comprises three main components: generating automated structured rubrics, scoring responses based on these rubrics, and genrating an "Scored Rubric" based on student responce in JSON format.
+The part of code comprises three main components: generating automated structured rubrics, scoring responses based on these rubrics, and generating a "Scored Rubric" based on student's response, all in a JSON format (to get data easily for visualization).
-### This code is ready for visualization!
+    ### This code is ready to use for visualization!